 Instructor of Nursing

 Terry’s nursing experience includes 17 years in rural hospitals and large universities in telemetry, intensive care, emergency department, medical-surgical, endoscopy, and travel nursing.
-Terry has worked in in Kansas, Utah, and Wyoming in additional settings, including correctional facilities, public health, home health, and hospice.
+Terry has worked in Kansas, Utah, and Wyoming in additional settings, including correctional facilities, public health, home health, and hospice.
 She has taught healthcare emergency preparedness at the national, state, and local level since 2009.

 - Practical Nurse, Western Wyoming Community College